#DRStart#

 1. STATUTORY AUDITORS

-Company, approved the appointment of M/s B S R & Co.
+approved the re-appointment of M/s B S R & Co.
 LLP, Chartered Accountants

 (Registration No. 101248W/W-100022), upon recommendations of Audit and Risk Management